tosabas/treeSpider/README.md

 ## Setup

-After installation you can either import treeSpider directly in application or load it with the script tag, it comes with ES6 and browser bundles.
+After installation you can either import treeSpider directly in your applicationor load it with the script tag, it has both ES6 and browser bundles.

 ### TypeScript